Josh McCown: 2005

 McCown became a free agent after the 2005 season.
 He played in 33 games, starting 22, during his tenure with the team, and completed 498 of 862 passes for 5,431 yards and 25 touchdowns with 29 interceptions.
-He also rushed 94 times for 429 yards and three touchdowns.
+He also rushed 94 times for 429 yards and 3 touchdowns.
 The Cardinals were 10–12 in games that McCown started.

 Detroit Lions

 In March 2006, McCown signed a two-year contract worth $6 million with the Detroit Lions, believing he would have the chance to start.
 In July, however, Jon Kitna was named the starter entering training camp, and McCown was named the backup.
 McCown was Kitna's backup for all 16 games in 2006.
-During the season, McCown began running wide-receiver routes during practice and became skilled at it.
-He lined up at wide receiver for one play against the Arizona Cardinals on November 19.
+During the season, McCown began running wide receiver routes during practice and became skilled at it.
+He lined up at wide receiver for one play against the Cardinals on November 19.
 He saw extended time at wide receiver during the game against the New England Patriots on December 3.
 McCown was inserted into the game as the third wide receiver and was targeted twice, catching both passes for a total of 15 yards.
 He also had a 31-yard reception, but it was brought back after McCown was called for offensive pass interference.
 In reference to playing wide receiver, McCown later said, "It was a surreal moment and it changed my whole perception and respect for receivers."